Header Banner

-How To: Add a Data Traffic Meter to Your Nexus 5's Status Bar
+How to Add a Data Traffic Meter to Your Nexus 5's Status Bar

 Carriers really suck, don't they?
 We constantly have to monitor our data usage, even though many of us are on "unlimited" plans, which, in reality, will just be throttled to a slower 2G or 3G connection when we hit a certain download threshold.